Rudy Giuliani visits Watertown to stump for son Andrew’s gubernatorial bid

-WATERTOWN — Former Mayor of New York City and ally to former President Donald J. Trump paid the city a visit Monday to drum up support for his son’s gubernatorial bid.
+WATERTOWN — Former New York City Mayor Rudolph W. Giuliani, an ally to former President Donald J. Trump, paid the city a visit Monday to drum up support for his son’s gubernatorial bid.

-The senior Mr. Giuliani was in town as part of an upstate New York campaign swing for his son, Andrew H. Giuliani, who is running for the Republican nomination for New York’s governor.
-He was joined by Lewis County Sheriff and former Republican gubernatorial candidate Michael P. Carpinellli outside of the Jefferson County Courthouse on Arsenal Street.
+The senior Mr. Giuliani was in town as part of an upstate New York campaign swing for his son, Andrew H. Giuliani, who is running for the Republican nomination for New York governor.
+He was joined by Lewis County sheriff and former Republican gubernatorial candidate Michael P. Carpinelli outside the Jefferson County Courthouse on Arsenal Street.

 Mr. Giuliani arrived in a white van bearing his son’s face and campaign spread.
 Climbing out of the van, he donned an American-flag-lined jacket and shook Mr. Carpinelli’s hand before starting an impromptu speech.

-In his remarks, the senior Mr. Giuliani railed against the Democratic party and Governor Kathleen C. Hochul, blaming them for increased levels of crime seen statewide and New York’s population loss, which he said are intrinsically connected.
+In his remarks, the senior Mr. Giuliani railed against the Democratic Party and Gov. Kathleen C. Hochul, blaming them for increased levels of crime statewide and New York’s population loss, which he said are intrinsically connected.

 “Watertown has one of the highest crime rates in the state, and more than twice the national average,” he said.
 “In Watertown, you’ve got a higher crime rate than New York City?
 You’ve gotta be kidding me.”